vtphan/switchboard/docs/switchboard-tech-specs.md

 }

-Note: Server generates message ID and timestamp Context defaults to "general" if not provided
+Note: Server generates message ID and timestamp Context field defaults to "general" when empty or omitted
 ```

 **Outgoing Message (Server to Client)**